techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

 docker ps
 ```

+> *Note: The container can take up to 60 seconds to start the first time.
+It's a good idea to check the container to see if it is passing health checks before browsing to your site.*
+{: .prompt-info }

 Check to be sure you see that the container is healthy.

 You should see something like:

 ```
 CONTAINER ID   IMAGE                                 COMMAND                  CREATED         STATUS                    PORTS                                       NAMES